The Infinite Divisibility of Our Ideas of Space and Time

 Superphysics Note

-We should rather conclude, that the difficulty lies in enlarging our conceptions to create a just notion of a mite or an insect 1,000 times smaller than a mite.
+Instead, we should rather conclude that the difficulty is in enlarging our conceptions to create a just notion of a mite or an insect 1,000 times smaller than a mite.

-To form a just notion of these animals, we must have a distinct idea representing every part of them.
+To form a just notion of these animals, we must have a distinct idea of all their parts.

 According to the system of infinite divisibility, this idea is: